 VA Community Care Network (CCN)

-SHS Chicago is a member of the Community Care Network.
+SHS Chicago is a provider for the Community Care Network.
 The VA Community Care Network (CCN) is VA’s direct link with community providers to ensure Veterans receive timely, high-quality care.
 CCN administers services, promptly pays for services, and manages the network to its full potential.

 Visit their website to learn more: www.va.gov/COMMUNITYCARE